A Guided Exploration of the Events of 9/11

 In this section, you will be working with an interactive timeline of the events of September 11, 2001, and exploring them through primary resources including video, text, audio.
 Open up the interactive timeline on the 9/11 Memorial site.
 You will be using the “Timeline” worksheet to analyze it.
 The worksheet directs you to different time-stamped moments of the morning of September 11.
 Study the thematic time stamps and select one to write a thoughtful 300 to 500 word essay that responds to guiding questions provided in the worksheet).

-In this section you will identify the qualities of a hero based on primary sources consisting of the testimony of people who were present at 9/11.
-Using the worksheet “What Makes a Hero?” navigate to the 9/11 Timeline, to time stamp 9:15 a.m.
-“Evacuation of the World Trade Center.”
-Study the character attributes of those who share their stories in the text and webcasts in this time stamp.
-(You may want to also explore the concept of “heroes” through the EDSITEment lesson plans included at the end of the LaunchPad).
+In this section you will identify the qualities of a hero based on oral history collected from the people who were present at 9/11.
+Using the worksheet “What Makes a Hero?” navigate to the 9/11 Menorial Museum Collection's Oral Histories to study the character attributes of first responders, recovery workers, survivors, etc.

 In this section you will study different ways to memorialize tragic events and their heroes and victims.
 Refer to the worksheet, “Memorializing” in order to analyze both the mission of the 9/11 Memorial and the different ways to commemorate heroes and pay tribute to victims.
 Explore the following examples of memorializing and commemorating: